A Causal Framework for Estimating Heterogeneous Effects of On-Demand Tutoring: Context

 \subsection{Data}

 The data used for this analysis came from the treatment arm of a multi-year randomized controlled trial (RCT) designed to estimate the causal impact of Eedi on middle school mathematics achievement.
 Schools were randomly assigned to treatment or control conditions at the school level, with the treatment group receiving access to Eedi for two full academic years while control schools continued with business-as-usual instruction.
-Our current sample is from the 12 schools and 2,585 students who had access to and used Eedi during the two-year study.
+Our current sample only includes the treatment arm of this RCT: the 12 schools and 2,585 students who had access to and used Eedi during the two-year study.